Getting Started

 ServicePulse is a web application designed for administrators.
 It provides a clear, near real-time, high-level overview of how a system is currently functioning.
 The UI also provides common failure recovery operations, such as retrying failed messages.

-ServicePulse also has a rich, graphical view of detailed performance metrics.
-These are shown at the level of logical endpoints, physical instances, and even individual message types.
+ServicePulse provides a rich, graphical view of detailed performance metrics.
+These are shown for logical endpoints, physical instances, and even individual message types.

 Working with the platform